 Once you've earned a "C" or higher in beginning algebra, you may enroll in MTH 097.
 You have the option of taking MTH 097 before, in the same semester as, or after taking intermediate algebra.
 (Unless mathematics is a fairly easy subject for you, it is not recommended that you take both geometry and intermediate algebra in the same semester.)
 If you will eventually be taking MTH 100, MTH 120 or MTH 132, it is best to take intermediate algebra in the semester right before taking those math courses.

-Once you have satisfactorily completed geometry and intermediate algebra, there are a variety of college-level math courses that you can choose from at Rock Valley College.
+There are a variety of college-level math courses that you can choose from at Rock Valley College.
 The class you should choose depends on your intended major.

-Then you'll need to take at least one of the following IAI-approved math courses: MTH 115, MTH 135, MTH 160, MTH 211, MTH 217, MTH 220, MTH 235, and MTH 236.
+If you're planning to get a AA or AS degree, you'll need to take at least one of the following IAI-approved math courses: MTH 115, MTH 135, MTH 160, MTH 211, MTH 217, MTH 220, MTH 235, or MTH 236.

 MTH 120 is primarily intended for students who need it as a prerequisite for another math course such as MTH 125, MTH 135, MTH 160, and MTH 211.

-MTH 132 is 5-hour course that is intended for students preparing for MTH 135 (Calculus I).
+MTH 132 is 5-credit course that is intended for students preparing for MTH 135 (Calculus I).
 It covers the content of both College Algebra (MTH 120) and Trigonometry (MTH 125).
 Because MTH 132 covers the topics at a more rapid pace than those individual courses, it is recommended that students have earned an "A" or "B" in intermediate algebra (MTH 093 & 094 or MTH 096S) before enrolling in MTH 132.
 Also, if you recently took the equivalent of college algebra and trigonometry in high school and want a "refresher" before enrolling in calculus, MTH 132 would be a good option for you.